open-telemetry/community/docs/how-to-handle-public-calendar.md

 - **There is no time limit on the length of the meeting**.
 Please make sure nobody is using this room for another meeting on the calendar when meeting is going long over time.
 - **Auto-recording is enabled for all rooms**.
-Recordings will be sent by CNCF tech team to OpenTelemetry representatives for publishing on GitHub.
-  **TODO:** Update information on where the recordings will be published.
+All OpenTelemetry public meetings are being recorded automatically.
+Find recordings at [YouTube](https://www.google.com/url?q=https://www.youtube.com/channel/UCHZDBZTIfdy94xMjMKz-_MA&sa=D&ust=1592721765342000&usg=AOvVaw04g46_vdizqNIMfR1o7lJp).

 Every meeting must contain a link to the meeting notes.
 The meeting notes document must be shared with write or commenting permissions.